Samina Raja: Early life

 Raja was born in Bahawalpur, Pakistan.
-She gained a master's degree in Urdu Literature from Punjab University in Lahore.
-She started writing poetry in 1973 and published twelve books of poetry, two Kulliyat and one selection of her romantic poetry so far.
+She gained a master's degree in Urdu literature from Punjab University in Lahore.
+She started writing poetry in 1973 and published twelve books of poetry, two Kulliyat and one selection of romantic poetry.
 She wrote some books in Urdu prose and edited and translated some valuable works of prose from English to Urdu.

 Raja joined the National Book Foundation as a consultant and as editor of the monthly Kitab in 1998.
 In 1998 she also joined the monthly Aassar as an editor.

 She conducted All Pakistan Mushairas since 1995 on Pakistan Television (PTV).
 She also presented the literary program Urdu Adab Mein Aurat Ka Kirdar ("The Role of Woman in Urdu Literature") on PTV.